fragcolor-xyz/shards-examples/tutorials/snake/steps/step-1.md

 # Step 1

-## Setting up the workspace

-We will be using Visual Studio code, although any text editor could work.

-You will also need a compiled version of chainblocks to be able to run the game.
-It can be [built from the sources](https://github.com/fragcolor-xyz/chainblocks/wiki/Building).

 ## Basic file structure

-In this tutorial, we will program using a EDN-like format.
-The syntax resembles clojure and it usually means less line of codes than traditional programming languages.
-Additionally, the code is more data-focused which makes it easier for beginners.
+In this tutorial we will program using a Clojure-like syntax and an EDN-like format (JSON equivalent for Clojure).
+The similarity of Chainblock's syntax to Clojure means more expressive code in fewer lines (as compared to traditional programming languages like Javascript or Python).
+Additionally, the code is more focused on data which makes it easier for beginners to grasp.

-A simple program for chainblocks would look like this:
+A simple program in Chainblocks would look like this:

 === "EDN"